Your emotional vocabulary matters!

-Jealousy and envy are separate emotional states, yet they carry similar information: Jealousy arises in response to unfaithfulness or deceit in an intimate relationship, while envy arises in response to the unfair distribution of resources or recognition.
+Jealousy and envy are separate emotional states, yet they have similarities: Jealousy watches over loyalty and connection in your intimate relationship, while envy watches over your access to resources, recognition, and fairness.
 Both contain a mixture of boundary-protecting anger (including hatred – so check your shadow!) and intuitive fear.
-Both exist to help you set or restore lost boundaries after they’ve assessed an authentic risk to your security or your position.
+Both exist to help you choose healthy relationships and social structures, and then set or restore lost boundaries after they’ve assessed an authentic challenge to your security or your position.

 However, if you suppress your jealousy and envy, you’ll have trouble identifying or relating to reliable companions, and you (and everyone around you) will be disrupted by your disastrous attempts to bolster your self-respect and security by denouncing everyone else’s and grabbing everything you can get your hands on.

-I call jealousy and envy the “sociological emotions” because they help us understand and brilliantly navigate our social world.
-Very few people share this view; our culture pathologizes most difficult emotions, but jealousy and envy seem to be targeted more universally than others.
+Tragically, our culture pathologizes most difficult emotions, but jealousy and envy seem to be targeted more universally than others.
 People who express these emotions are rarely honored; they are often called insanely jealous or green-eyed monsters, which throws these emotions into the shadows.
 That’s never a good idea, especially in regard to emotions that carry intuitive and protective information.

 Okay, we know the difference between jealousy and envy, but most people lump the two together.
 In most dictionaries envy and jealousy are treated as synonyms for each other.
-I don’t like to squish them together like this, but the fact is that our vocabulary choices for these two unique emotions are completely intertwined (and tellingly paltry — I’d say that we do not want to name or own up to these emotions!).
+I don’t like to squish them together like this, but the fact is that our vocabulary choices for these two unique emotions are completely intertwined (and also very — I’d say that we do not want to name or own up to these emotions!).

 Soft Jealousy and Envy

-Mood State Jealousy and Envy
+Medium Jealousy and Envy

 Intense Jealousy and Envy

-Tracking the Suicidal Urge
+Tracking Depression and the Suicidal Urge

-Suicidal feelings have a range from soft to intense, but if you are feeling any level of suicidal urges right now, don’t feel as if you have to wait until you’re in the throes of torment to reach out for help.
-If you can learn to catch your suicidal urges when they’re in the soft stage, you can often stop yourself from falling into the pit of desperation and torment.
+Suicidal urges have a range from soft to intense, but if you are feeling any level of suicidal urges right now, don’t feel as if you have to wait until you’re in the throes of torment to reach out for help.
+If you can learn to catch your suicidal urges when they’re in the soft stage (for instance, at depression), you can often stop yourself from falling into the pit of desperation and torment.

-If you’re feeling suicidal here in the the U.S., you can call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).
+If you’re feeling suicidal here in the the U.S., you can call the 988 Suicide Prevention Lifeline at 1-800-273-TALK (8255) or text 988.
 Suicidal feelings can be very isolating, and this lifeline exists to give people the support they need to make it through the dark periods in their lives.

-Soft Suicidal Urges
+Soft Depression and Suicidal Urges

-Intense Suicidal Urges
+Intense Depression and Suicidal Urges

-How To Be Helpful to Someone Who Is Threatening Suicide
+How to Be Helpful to Someone Who Is Threatening Suicide

 Be direct.
 Talk openly and matter-of-factly about suicide.